open-feature/go-sdk-contrib/providers/ofrep/tck/README.md

   sufficient alone: `-short` defaults the wrong way, since without the flag the suite *runs* and every pipeline would have to remember to opt out, while a variable defaults to off but is invisible from the build — an exclusion nobody can see is the appendix's second mistake.
-The short-mode skip is now the one guard left for a developer who runs `go test -tags=e2e ./providers/ofrep/e2e/` by hand, which is a deliberate gap: naming this package is asking for it.
+The short-mode skip is now the one guard left for a developer who runs `go test -tags=tck ./providers/ofrep/tck/` by hand, which is a deliberate gap: naming this package and asking for the tag is asking for it.
-- **The filter is a naming contract and `conformance_naming_test.go` holds it.** A rename that drops `Conformance` would start this suite running under `make e2e` and stop it running under `make tck`, silently.
-That test parses this package and fails unless the tests that reach `tck.Run` are exactly the tests the pattern selects, in both directions.
-It carries no build tag, so `make test` runs it with neither Docker nor `-tags=e2e`.
+- **Not a test-name filter either, any more.** `make tck` was `-run 'Conformance'` and `make e2e` was `-skip 'Conformance'` while this suite still lived in `providers/ofrep/e2e`.
+That worked, but it made the *name* of a test load-bearing: a rename dropping `Conformance` would silently start it running under `make e2e` and stop it running under `make tck`, so this package carried a test that parsed it and checked the correspondence in both directions.
+The directory does that job now, and a file is in it or it is not. `TestOFREPConformance` keeps its name because `-run` and a failure line still read better with it, not because anything selects on it.
+- **`guard_test.go` is what is left of that test, and it holds the half a directory cannot.**
+  Selecting a module says which tests are *offered* to `make tck`; it cannot say that any of them still runs the suite.
+A conformance module whose tests have stopped calling `tck.Run` leaves `make tck` green by running nothing.
+The guard carries no build tag — which is the point, since it has to run in the build the suite is absent from — so `make test` runs it with neither Docker nor `-tags=tck`, and it parses `tck_test.go` off disk rather than importing it.

 ## Backend

-The unmodified `flagd-testbed` image, described by [`testdata/tck/docker-compose.yaml`](testdata/tck/docker-compose.yaml). flagd serves the OFREP API on container port **8016** alongside its own protocols, and the same image serves the launchpad control API on **8080**, so the OFREP provider is exercised against a real, conformant OFREP backend seeded with the canonical flag set — no new image and no change to the flagd suites.
+The unmodified `flagd-testbed` image, described by [`testdata/docker-compose.yaml`](testdata/docker-compose.yaml). flagd serves the OFREP API on container port **8016** alongside its own protocols, and the same image serves the launchpad control API on **8080**, so the OFREP provider is exercised against a real, conformant OFREP backend seeded with the canonical flag set — no new image and no change to the flagd suites.